vigobin/flight_of_the_dodo/README.md

 - [ ] Implement the more complicated mechanics that do a better job telling the story that we're tying to tell.

 **Stretch goals**
-- [ ] Implement at least one enemy, a cyclone, but possibly others -- other birds, Portuguese sailors, an anthropomorphic pig that's totally not supposed to be a rip off of a particular Looney Toon, or something else thematically appropriate.
+- [ ] Implement at least one enemy, a cyclone, but possibly others -- other birds, Portuguese sailors, an-anthropomorphic-pig-that's-totally-not-supposed-to-be-a-rip-off-of-a-particular-Looney-Toon, or something else thematically appropriate.
 - [ ] Better structure the code base with more modular design and work to harden against errors to allow for easier modding for non-programmers or people unfamilar with Python.

 # INSTALLATION INSTRUCTIONS